Scalable method for mean field control with kernel interactions via random Fourier features: Introduction

 Mean field control (MFC) provides a mathematical framework for optimizing the collective behavior of a continuum of agents; it differs from the mean field game setting where the agents are non-cooperative and play a Nash equilibrium.
 We refer e.g. to the monographs~\citep{bensoussan2013mean} and~\citep{carmona2018probabilistic} for more details.
 It can be interpreted both as a stand-alone stochastic control problem in which the law of the state enters the dynamics and cost, and as the limit of large $N$-agent optimal control problems.
 In this limit, the optimal control becomes decentralized: each agent uses the same feedback rule depending only on its own state.
 As far as non-local interactions are concerned, most works have focused on interactions through the first moment in the form of linear-quadratic models, see e.g.~\citep{caines2014mean,ni2014indefinite,bensoussan2016linear,graber2016linear,yong2017linear}.
 When interactions occur through kernels, the controlled drift and cost depend on the convolution of the population distribution with a prescribed kernel that encodes the influence of nearby agents.

 Numerical methods for MFC often rely on particle approximations of the population distribution~\citep{fouque2020deep,carmona2022convergence,dayanikli2024deep}.
-In this setting, evaluating a nonlocal interaction term such as $(K \star \mu)(x)$ requires computing all pairwise kernel evaluations $K(x_i - x_j)$ for $i,j$ in $[N]$.
+In this setting, evaluating a nonlocal interaction term such as $(K \star \mu)(x)$ requires computing all pairwise kernel evaluations $K(x_i - x_j)$ for $i,j$ in $[N]$, where $N$ is the number of particles.
 This leads to a computational cost of order $N^2$ per time step, which becomes prohibitive when $N$ is large or when long time horizons are considered.
 Grid-based or PDE-based approaches face other difficulties, including dimensionality and the cost of discretizing nonlocal operators.
 Reducing the computational effort associated with kernel interactions is therefore an important step toward scalable algorithms for MFC.

-Random Fourier Features (RFF), introduced by \citealt{rahimi2007random}, provide an efficient way to approximate translation-invariant positive definite kernels.
-By sampling from the spectral density of the kernel, one constructs a finite-dimensional random feature map $\Phi$ for which $K(x-y)$ is approximated by $\Phi(x)^{\top}\Phi(y)$.
+Random Fourier Features (RFF), introduced by \citet{rahimi2007random}, provide an efficient way to approximate translation-invariant positive definite kernels.
+By sampling from the spectral density of the kernel, one constructs a finite-dimensional random feature map $\Phi$ such that $K(x-y)$ is approximated by $\Phi(x)^{\top}\Phi(y)$.
 Replacing the kernel by this approximation transforms the convolution into an inner product between $\Phi(x_i)$ and an aggregated feature vector.
 This reduces the computational complexity of evaluating the interaction term from order $N^2$ to order $NM$, where $M$ is the number of random features and can be taken much smaller than $N$.
-The resulting approximation error decreases as $M^{-1/2}$ and the method applies to many kernels used in mean field models, including Gaussian, Matérn, and Cauchy kernels, see~\citep{langrene2025mixture}.
+The resulting approximation error decreases as $M^{-1/2}$ and the method applies to many kernels used in mean field models, including Gaussian, Matérn, and Cauchy kernels, see~\citet{langrene2025mixture}.